Planning Your Trip to Patagonia

 With two weeks in Patagonia, you can embark on the region's best treks, be it a collection of day hikes or a multi-day circuit route.

 This round-up of Patagonia's best day hikes is perfect for those who want to cover as much ground as possible.
-It starts with a hike on Perito Moreno and maybe a stop at the ice bar in El Calafate's Glaciarium multi-media center.
+It starts with a hike on Perito Moreno and a stop at the ice bar in El Calafate's Glaciarium multi-media center.
 You'll then spend three days hiking around El Chaltén before heading off to Torres del Paine for day hikes to the Paine Massif and the French Valley.
-A boat trip will take you across Lago Grey to the glacier of the same name; then, another hike leads to Lake Pehoé, a stunning turquoise lake.
-An easy 4-hour hike to Lake Nordenskjöld, at the foot of the Cuernos del Paine, caps the trip.
+A boat trip will take you across Lago Grey to the glacier of the same name; then, another hike leads to the turquoise Lake Pehoé.
+An easy 4-hour hike to Lago Nordenskjöld, at the foot of the Cuernos del Paine, caps the trip.

 Check out this article for more 14-day itineraries.